poudelsandesh/poudelsandesh.github.io/index.md

 ---

 ## About
-A PhD student and Graduate Research Assistant at the University of Illinois Urbana-Champaign, specializing in cutting-edge research at the intersection of engineering and agriculture.
-I hold a Master’s degree from the College of Engineering, University of Georgia (UGA), where I cultivated a strong foundation in agricultural engineering and technological innovation.
+Sandesh Poudel is a Ph.D. student and Graduate Research Assistant in the Department of Agricultural and Biological Engineering at the University of Illinois Urbana-Champaign (UIUC).
+His research focuses on the intersection of robotics, artificial intelligence, remote sensing, and precision agriculture and aims to develop innovative solutions for sustainable agricultural systems.
+He holds a Masters degree in Agricultural Engineering from the University of Georgia (UGA) and a Bachelors degree in Agricultural Engineering from Tribhuvan University, Nepal.

-My research interest includes Robotics, Drone Image Analysis, Computer Vision, Artificial Intelligence, Remote Sensing, Machine Learning, Precision Agriculture, Data Science, Computational Engineering, Agricultural Mechanization and Extension.
-I am passionate about leveraging advanced technologies to address challenges in sustainable agriculture, environmental monitoring, and engineering systems design.
+With a strong foundation in computational engineering, computer vision, drone image analysis, and machine learning, Sandesh is passionate about leveraging cutting-edge technologies to address global challenges in sustainable agriculture.
+His previous work in Nepal, including contributions to mechanization and automation in rice cultivation under the Prime Minister Agricultural Modernization Project, Government of Nepal has had a significant impact on the country's agricultural landscape.

+In his past research, Sandesh developed the Digital Agriculture Technology Readiness Level (DATRL) framework to assess the maturity of digital technologies in agriculture.
+He advocates that all the digital agricultural technologies must be farmer-ready and undergo proper assessment of their maturity level before commercial deployment.
+Sandesh believes that by ensuring a structured evaluation, DATRL bridges the gap between research and real-world application and enables scalable, effective, and inclusive technological adoption that meets the needs of all stakeholders in the agricultural ecosystem

-In addition to my research, I authored the book "Agricultural Extension Education", a resource designed to enhance the knowledge and skills of Bachelor’s-level agriculture students.
-Feel free to connect with me to discuss research collaborations, innovative projects, or opportunities in precision agriculture and agricultural engineering.
+Beyond research, Sandesh is the author of Agricultural Extension Education, a resource designed to enhance the knowledge and skills of undergraduate agriculture students.
+He has presented his research at national and international conferences and has been actively involved in academic and leadership roles.
+As a former president of two organizations, his contributions have earned him prestigious accolades, including the Best Leo of the Year, the Emerging Youth Award, and the Snizhana Radzetska Award.

+Born and raised in the Himalayas of Nepal, Sandesh is a strong advocate for the responsible use of technology for the betterment of humanity.
+He is dedicated to advancing innovation in agricultural engineering and looks forward to making further significant contributions to the field.

 ---